stewartcelani/autodesk-construction-cloud-backup/README.md

 It can be run as a one-off or scheduled via a script.
 It was designed to fufill a need that Veeam Backup didn't support.
 The end result, from an IT managmenet perspective, will be setting up 3 scheduled tasks that will enable 5x daily backups, 4x weekly backups, 12x monthly backups that will rotate accordingly.

-It is consistently used to backup 70~ projects (100 GB~) in 3 hours:30 minutes.
+It is used daily to backup 70~ projects (100 GB~) in 3 hours:15 minutes.

 ### Prerequities
 1. Create an app via https://forge.autodesk.com/